wmde/wikidata-map/README.md

 A frontend to render density of wikidata items on a map.

-You can find a verison of this code hsoted by GitHub pages.
+You can find a verison of this code hosted by GitHub pages.

 [https://wmde.github.io/wikidata-map/dist/index.html](https://wmde.github.io/wikidata-map/dist/index.html)

+You can find a static gallery of images of the years [on commons](https://commons.wikimedia.org/wiki/Wikidata_map)

 ## Development